chamarairesh1982/wedakiriya-lk/README.md

 3. The site will be available at `https://<username>.github.io/wedakiriya-lk/`.

 ## Using the Admin Panel
-1. Navigate to `admin.html` on your deployed site.
-2. Log in with an admin account.
-Only users flagged as admins in the `users` table can access the panel.
-3. From the panel you can manage offers, cities, categories and business listings.
-Changes are reflected instantly via Supabase.
+1. Open `admin.html` in the browser.
+2. Enter the admin password (`wedakiriya` by default).
+3. Use the buttons to import Sri Lankan cities and default categories.
+4. The imported lists are displayed below each button.